HT2-Labs/LL_Verb_Count_Converter/README.md

 # LL_Verb_Count_Converter

-Tool to convert LL generated CSV to a CSV with Actor rows and Verb columns with verb count per actor
+Tool to convert Learning Locker generated CSV to a CSV with Actor rows and Verb columns with verb count per actor

 CLI: